luzpaz/SlopedPlanesMacro/README.md

 ## SlopedPlanes Macro for FreeCAD <img src="https://github.com/caceres/SlopedPlanesMacro/blob/master/SlopedPlanes.png" height="30"/>
-A geometric factory.
-Build figures controlling the slopes of their faces.
+The macro SlopedPlanes is a geometric factory, which allows you to build figures controlling the slopes of their faces.

 FreeCAD is a parametric 3D modeler.
 Please, see at https://freecadweb.org/